CYLeTang/CYPAYSDK/README.md

 # Introduction
-This CYPAYSDK SDK for iOS provides a framework for iOS developers to develop First screen ads show to Users.
+This CYPAYSDK SDK for iOS provides a framework for iOS developers to develop pay with weixin and alipay.

 It currently supports iOS 7 later